 Jonathon became a Trustee in 2016, having worked for 30 years in the investment management business, with experience in the management of charities and institutional assets.

-He is a fellow of the Chartered Institute of Stockbrokers & Investors and has a degree in Economics and History from Queen Mary College University, London.
+He is a Fellow of the Chartered Institute of Securities and Investment and has a degree in Economics and History from Queen Mary College University, London.
 He worked initially for the investment management division of a major US investment bank before returning to Cornwall.